launchcodedev/app-config/docs/guide/webpack/README.md

 }

 // App Config gives us a validation function, straight from AJV!
-// NOTE that this function is only available when using the Webpack plugin, not in Node.js
+// NOTE that it is only available when using the Webpack plugin, not in Node.js
-// that's because it's code is generated on the fly at build time, to be as slim as possible
+// the code is generated on the fly at build time, to be as slim as possible

 validateConfig(fullConfig);

 // access the .errors property, like AJV if (validateConfig.errors) {
-  console.error(`Config Error: ${validateConfig.errors.map((err) => err.message).join(', ')}`);
+  console.error(validateConfig.errors.map((err) => err.message).join(', '));
 } else {
   document.body.innerHTML = `<pre>${JSON.stringify(fullConfig, null, 2)}</pre>`;
 }